lammps/lammps/doc/src/pair_tersoff.rst

    or shrinked relative to the original value.
 Specifically, values of :math:`\delta < 0` will result in elongation of the bond length, while values of :math:`\delta > 0` will result in shrinking of the bond length.

-This *tersoff/shift* style is designed for simulations of closely matched van der Waals heterostructures.
+This *shift* keyword is designed for simulations of closely matched van der Waals heterostructures.
 For instance, let's consider the case of a system with few-layers graphene atop a thick hexagonal boron nitride (h-BN) substrate simulated using periodic boundary conditions.
 The experimental lattice mismatch of ~1.8% between graphene and h-BN is not well captured by the equilibrium lattice constants of available potentials, thus a small in-plane strain